-- Mango: to make a thick smoothie, I like using frozen mango.
-You can use fresh mango if you would like, you may want to add some ice when blending to thicken the smoothie.
+- Mango: to make a thick and creamy smoothie, I like using frozen mango.
+You can use fresh ripe mango if you would like, you may want to add some ice when blending to thicken the smoothie.

 - Lime: Brings out the flavor of the pineapple and mango and the touch of sour balances out the sweetness of the mango/pineapple/banana.

 See recipe card below for a full list of ingredients and measurements.

 - Make it a green smoothie: add fresh baby spinach or kale leaves (about 1 1/2 cups) to the blender when pureeing for a delicious green smoothie.

 - Add protein: add a scoop of vanilla protein powder before blending for more protein.
 My favorite brand of vegan protein powder is from Sprout Living.
 (Use code DEBBIE20 for 20% off your order!)
 If you consume dairy, you could add 1/3 cup Greek yogurt for extra protein.
 You can also add protein and healthy fats with some hemp seeds or chia seeds.

 - Add more tropical vibes: Use canned coconut milk instead of soy or almond milk.
 It will add just a hint of coconut flavor to the smoothie which is delicious with the mango and pineapple.

 - Create a smoothie bowl: The texture of this healthy smoothie is thick so it can make a great base for a smoothie bowl if you’d like.
 Top with some homemade vegan granola and fresh berries for a delicious balanced breakfast.